UNICEF Article 23

 Will my child be able to access all activities at nursery?

 Providing opportunities for physical development and outdoor exploration is very important for children's well-being and overall development.
-To support this, we have a large, beautiful and exciting outdoor nursery and Forest school area.
+To support this, we have a large, beautiful and exciting Forest school area.
 All children are encouraged to access the outdoor spaces and activities available to them e.g. the large climbing structure, the mud kitchen, the green house and growing areas, balance bikes, construction areas etc.

 What professionals may become involved with my child?

 We will work together to get the very best for your child.
 Depending upon your child's needs we will ask for help from others, with your permission.

 The Educational Psychologist - our educational Psychologist visits termly and more often if needed.
 She is able to make assessments, write reports about what your child can do and the next steps for their learning and how this can be managed.

 The Communication and Autism Team (CAT)- provide training and guidance for staff and support for parents and children with social interaction and communication needs.